Good Carbs vs Bad Carbs

 Another way to think about it is “dry” versus “wet.”
 Highly processed, ground whole grains are all dry grains, which makes them more compact (and less filling).
 By contrast, unground grains like whole oats and brown rice are cooked in water (therefore wet).
 The water adds bulk and a lot more stomach-filling satisfaction, but not more calories.

-One exception to the “flour rule,” points out Pritikin nutrition specialist Dr. Jay Kenney, is whole-wheat pasta.
+One exception to the “flour rule,” points out Registered Dietitian, Certified Diabetes Educator at Pritikin, Kara Burnstein, is whole-wheat pasta.
 “That’s because whole-wheat pastas are not consumed dry, and the processing tends to slow their digestion compared to breads, crackers, pretzels, and dry cereals.
 So whole-wheat pastas leave you feeling satiated on fewer calories.
-Of course, combine the pasta with veggies and a tomato sauce, and it’s even better for losing weight. ”
+Of course, combine the pasta with veggies and a tomato sauce, and it’s even better for losing weight. “

-Keeping your stomach full and happy is a very good thing because it helps keep you from going places you don’t want to go.5
+Keeping your stomach full and happy is a very good thing because it helps keep you from going places you don’t want to go.

 Enjoy home life more (and restaurants less).